snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

 of EAs is beyond the scope of this text, but may be found in a variety of sources (cf.,  :cite:p:`Haf92` pp.
 149-158; :cite:p:`Gol89`).
-EAs available in Dakota include ``coliny_ea``, ``soga``, and ``moga``.
-The latter is specifically designed for multi-objective problems, discussed further in `1.3 <#opt:additional>`__.
+EAs available in Dakota include :dakkw:`method-coliny_ea`, :dakkw:`method-soga`, and :dakkw:`method-moga`.
+The latter is specifically designed for multi-objective problems, discussed further :ref:`below <opt:additional>`.
 All variants can optimize over discrete variables, including discrete string variables, in addition to continuous variables.
-We note that an experimental branch and bound capability is being matured to provide a gradient-based approach to solving mixed variable global optimization problems.
+Dakota also has an experimental branch and bound capability that provides a gradient-based approach to solving mixed-variable global optimization problems.
 One key distinction is that it does not handle categorical variables (e.g., string variables).
-The branch and bound method is discussed further in Section `[adv_meth:minlp] <#adv_meth:minlp>`__.
+The branch and bound method is discussed further in the :ref:`Mixed Integer Nonlinear Programming <adv_meth:minlp>` section.

 **DIvision of RECTangles (DIRECT)** :cite:p:`Gab01` balances local search in promising regions of the design space with global search in unexplored regions.
 It adaptively subdivides the space of feasible design points to guarantee that iterates are generated in the neighborhood of a global minimum in finitely many iterations.
-Dakota includes two implementations (``ncsu_direct`` and ``coliny_direct``.
+Dakota includes two implementations (:dakkw:`method-ncsu_direct` and :dakkw:`method-coliny_direct`.
 In practice, DIRECT has proven an effective heuristic for many applications.
-For some problems, the ``ncsu_direct`` implementation has outperformed the ``coliny_direct`` implementation. ``ncsu_direct`` can accommodate only bound constraints, while ``coliny_direct`` handles nonlinear constraints using a penalty formulation of the problem.
+For some problems, the :dakkw:`method-ncsu_direct` implementation has outperformed the :dakkw:`method-coliny_direct` implementation.
+:dakkw:`method-ncsu_direct` can accommodate only bound constraints, while :dakkw:`method-coliny_direct` handles nonlinear constraints using a penalty formulation of the problem.

 **Efficient Global Optimization (EGO)** is a global optimization technique that employs response surface surrogates :cite:p:`Jon98,Hua06`.
+The :dakkw:`method-efficient_global` method is Dakota's implementation of EGO.

 In each EGO iteration, a Gaussian process (GP) approximation for the objective function is constructed based on sample points of the true simulation.
 The GP allows one to specify the prediction at a new input location as well as the uncertainty associated with that prediction.
 The key idea in EGO is to maximize an Expected Improvement Function (EIF), defined as the expectation that any point in the search space will provide a better